Q & A

 Q: What is your writing Kryptonite?

 A: Aside from imposter syndrome?
-Or as I prefer to call it, The Liar.
-The Liar tells you in the most insidious voice that you haven't written anything worth reading.
+Or as I prefer to call it, Anti-Zen.
+Anti-Zen tells you in the most insidious voice that you haven't written anything worth reading.
 That your writing is shit.
 That you are shit.
 Et cetera.
 So yes, the voice in my head is my kryptonite.
 Beyond that?
 Babies.
 Fostering babies and not sleeping is my kryptonite.
-That said, His Majesty is my last foster baby, and hopefully my forever son, and I'm ready to dive in, full-time to writing now.
-Me and imposter syndrome will still have our round and rounds, but such is life.
+That said, I am finally done with fostering (adopted both kiddos in 2022) and I'm ready to dive in, full-time to writing once our last home renovation is done by the end of 2024 (for more on that, read my blog).
+Me and Anti-Zen will still have our round and rounds, but such is life.

 Q: Have you ever gotten reader's block?